siddharthyayavaram/Blockchain-Movie-Ticketing/README.md

 The following are the classes used in this project:

 - User: represents a user of the system, who is part of the blockchain, with a username and password for his wallet.
-    - We also give initial balance of the user.
+    - We also input the initial balance of the user.
     - Every transaction made is added to the arrayList(blockchain) for the corresponding user.
     - Methods:
         - makeTransaction() // only completes and adds to the transaction list if transaction is verified